jwhudnall/mastermind/README.md

 ## Additional Features

-After satisfying the project requirements, I implemented the following additional features:
+After satisfying the baseline project requirements, I implemented the following additional features:

 1. Dynamic gameboard configuration to increase/decrease game difficulty.
 By clicking the **New Game** button, users can specify the code sequence length (columns), guess attempts (rows), and the available colors count: